Can autonomous delivery robots be used for both B2B and B2C use cases?

 - To restaurants who wish to extend their delivery options.
 Delivery robots could offer a convenient solution for restaurants, as well, by optimizing delivery routes and providing accuracy and convenience to customers.

 - To big logistics companies who wish to expand their existing delivery options.
 Big logistics companies can complete their service offering with autonomous robots and offer a delivery solution that’s even more convenient.
 Currently, we’re exploring this B2C autonomous delivery use case in our experiment with DB Schenker in Helsinki, Finland.
+Update: in November and December 2021, we successfully completed 100+ B2C parcel deliveries to the city’s residents.

 - For customers who do not have an adequate service offer nearby.
 University campuses on the edge of town, for example, might only have limited delivery options.
 Surprisingly, even busy city centers sometimes don’t have an adequate number of delivery points or delivery options available.
 Again, delivery robots can take the role of a mobile delivery relay point.